Bill McDermott: Awards and honors

 McDermott recently was recognized as a top CEO by Glassdoor in Canada, the United States, the United Kingdom, and Germany.

-Affiliations
+Other activities

 McDermott is a member of the Business Roundtable.
+He wrote the forward for Transform Your Business and The Leadership Conversation: Make Bold Change One Conversation at a Time by Rose Fass.

+McDermott is a board member of Zoom Communications since 2022 and Figma since 2025.
+He was previously on the boards of Fisker until 2024 and Under Armour until 2019.

 Personal life

 McDermott and his wife Julie have two sons.
 In July 2015, McDermott slipped and fell down the stairs while carrying a glass of water.
 The glass shattered into pieces, with one going through his left eye.
 He underwent "11 or 12 surgeries by the time it was all done", but ultimately the accident cost him his left eye.
-McDermott returned to SAP headquarters in October of that same year.
+McDermott returned to SAP headquarters in October of that same year, with one eye.
+He is the grandson of Bobby McDermott.